 Based on previous experience, the biggest hurdle to successful reproducibility is the setup and installation of the necessary libraries and dependencies.
 Authors are therefore strongly encouraged to prepare a virtual machine (VM) image of their artifact and keep it accessible through an HTTP link throughout the evaluation process.
 As the basis of the VM image, please choose commonly used OS versions that have been tested with the virtual machine software and that evaluators are likely to be accustomed to.
 We encourage you to use https://www.virtualbox.org and save the VM image as an Open Virtual Appliance (OVA) file.

-A submission website will be made available to authors of accepted papers.
+The submission website is available to authors of accepted and shepherded papers by clicking on: https://www.softconf.com/i/ae2018.
 When submitting an artifact for evaluation, please provide a README file with instructions on how to use the artifact to reproduce the results in the paper.
 The README file should include a link to the virtual machine image.
 Additionally, include a description of the OS and parameters of the image, as well as the host platform on which you prepared and tested your virtual machine image (OS, RAM, number of cores, CPU frequency).
 Please describe how to proceed after booting the image, including the instructions for running the artifact.
 Finally, be sure to include the closest to final version of the accepted paper related to the artifact.
 A good “how-to to prepare an artifact evaluation package” is available online at http://bit.ly/HOWTO-AEC